October 18 - October 24

 Once you’ve learned the basics, some advanced techniques will be introduced, including hot cutting, punching, drifting and forge welding, a technique that allows multiple pieces of metal to be joined.

 Expect to leave with some items of your own making, along with basic skills for and an understanding of forging hot steel.
 If you have prior experience, this class will help you refresh and refine your skills.

 Please bring the following items to class: cotton clothing, some form of hair restraint (if needed), leather-palm gloves, safety glasses, ear protection and closed-toe shoes or boots.

-James Viste was raised on a farm in Wisconsin.
+James Viste was raised on a farm in Door County.
 He received a bachelor’s degree from the University of Wisconsin-La Crosse and a master of fine art degree from Cranbrook Academy of Art in Bloomfield Hills, Michigan.
-He is a nationally known blacksmithing demonstrator and exhibitor and has participated in several national Ironwork Restoration Projects, including at Cranbrook Educational Community and the Detroit Institute of Arts.
+He is a nationally known blacksmithing demonstrator and exhibitor and has participated in several national Ironwork Restoration Projects, including at Cranbrook Educational Community, The Charles Lang Freer House and The Detroit Institute of Arts.
 He has worked for studios in Minnesota, Wisconsin, New Mexico and Michigan.
-He is currently the Manager of Edgewise Forge LLC in Detroit and is employed as an instructor/technician by the College for Creative Studies in Detroit.
+He is currently the Manager of Edgewise Forge LLC in Sturgeon Bay, Wisconsin.

 James will contact students prior to class.